Adriandias1997/Book_Website/README.md

 # Book_Website
-A responsive website built with HTML, CSS, and JavaScript.
-This project showcases a dynamic and adaptable web design that adjusts to various screen sizes and devices for an optimal user experience
+This website design, created with HTML, CSS, and JavaScript, features smooth scrolling, scrolling animations, a search and login modal, dark and light themes, and follows the Mobile First methodology for mobile device compatibility.
+It offers an aesthetically pleasing user interface and works seamlessly on both mobile and desktop devices.